Alzheimer's and dementia care: How to ask for help

 Medically reviewed by Drugs.com.
 Last updated on Feb 1, 2020.

-Alzheimer's caregiving is a tough job, and it's difficult for one person to handle alone.
+Providing care for a person with Alzheimer's disease or another disorder causing dementia is challenging.
 No one is equipped to care for another person 24 hours a day, seven days a week.
-If you're caring for a loved one who has Alzheimer's disease, understand the stress you're facing — and know how to ask for help.
+If you're the caregiver for a family member or friend with dementia, learn how to ask other friends and family members for help.

 How to share the load

 - Be realistic.
 Caregiving is demanding.
-There's only so much you can do on your own.
 Asking for help doesn't make you inadequate or selfish.

-- Test the waters.
-Request help.
+- Be clear.
+When you ask for help, be clear about what you need.
 Avoid watering down your request by saying things like, "It's only a thought."